mentaltemple/password-generator/README.md

 - My motivation behind this project was to deepen my understanding of JavaScript by building a functional web app.
 - I built this project because it was a complex puzzle to solve and it provided a lot of learning opportunities for JavaScript.
-- This project allows a user to generate a secure password incorporating lowercase, uppercase, numerical and special characters.
+- This project allows a user to generate a secure password incorporating their choice of lowercase letters, uppercase letters, numerals and/or special characters.
-- I learned a ton about functions, methods, objects, arrays, variables.
+- I learned a ton about functions, methods, objects, arrays, variables, for loops, if else statements, booleans, prompts, alerts, and how to randomize an array.
-- As of right now, it's not fully functional, but I learned a lot just getting to this point.
-I hope I can get it fully completed by the time you are reading this.

 ## Installation